 Good news for you New Yorkers, as New York ranks number two on the list of the lowest amount of the population insured.
-This leaves 6.1 percent of the population uninsured and driving without insurance.
-While this amount is still low, it is important if you own a car in New York to have car insurance.
+This leaves 6.1 percent of the population uninsured and driving without auto insurance.
+While this amount is still low, it is important if you own a car in New York to have auto insurance.

 At the minimum, you need liability insurance, which covers you if you are in an accident and there is bodily injuries or property damage.

 New York is one of twelve states that is a no-fault state.
-This means that after a car accident, your car insurance coverage–either Med Pay or Personal Injury Protection–pays for your medical treatment and other out of pocket costs up to your policy limit.
+This means that after a car accident, your auto insurance coverage–either Med Pay or Personal Injury Protection–pays for your medical treatment and other out of pocket costs up to your policy limit.